Code-Institute-Submissions/hidden-gems/README.md

 * The background image opacity and jumbotron code was referenced from Code Institute Whiskey Drop Project.

-* Inspiration for README file was taken from Code Institute README template.
+* Inspiration for the README file was taken from Code Institute README template.
 This can be seen [here](https://github.com/Code-Institute-Solutions/SampleREADME)

 * I used Instead of using the default blue glow, I changed it to a black border outline via CSS.
 This can be seen [here](https://stackoverflow.com/questions/14820952/change-bootstrap-input-focus-blue-glow to change the color of the contact form selector.)